DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 ## Step 8.
 Make a 'Pull Request' (PR) back to the main DigiFacts repo

-Return to your cloned DigiFact repo on the Github website.
+Return to your forked DigiFact repo on the Github website.

 Click the 'Contribute' button, and then "Open Pull Request".